 The Bush Administration announced in October 2001that it would delay the effective date of the 2000 rule until April 30, 2003, to allow for further review.
 That announcement came after a federal court granted the Administration's request for a similar 18-month suspension of litigation which is challenging the regulation (nearly a dozen interest groups sued EPA over various parts of the TMDL rule).
-In the interim, current program requirements under existing regulations and court-sanctioned TMDL schedules remain in place.
+In the interim, current program requirements under existing regulations issued in 1992 and court-sanctioned TMDL schedules remain in place.
 A House Transportation and Infrastructure subcommittee held an oversight hearing in November 2001 concerning EPA's plans to revise the rule.
-Proposed revisions are expected to be announced in spring 2003.
+Most recently, on March 19, 2003, EPA withdrew the July 2000 TMDL rule (68 Federal Register 13607).
+EPA officials said that additional time beyond May 2003 is needed to decide whether and how to revise the current program and that allowing the rule to take effect on April 30 would be disruptive of ongoing review efforts.